arpitsharma27/arpitsharma27/README.md

 - Adhoc:

   How can any employee of any company not have Adhoc?

+- StoryTelling:

+  Collecting, Analyzing and then presenting the data to tell stories to stakeholders.

+**Currently Learning:**

+  - Statistics/Mathematics behind various Algorithms

+  - How to deploy Machine Learning Algorithms into Production environment.

+  - **Coursera:** Data Visualization with Tableau Specialization (pursuing)

+  - **Coursera:** Statistics with Python https://www.coursera.org/account/accomplishments/specialization/GV9657PWXS3M

 <!--
 **arpitsharma27/arpitsharma27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.